 For a complete list that includes detailed contact information, please email us.

-The Indigenous Business Directory is the result of reviewing our procurement policy, working to define Indigenous Business, holding ‘meet and greets’ with Indigenous entrepreneurs and businesses, making critical changes to our financial software to track and monitor our spend on Indigenous businesses, and finally setting targets to guide our decisions.
+The Indigenous Business Directory is the result of reviewing our procurement policy, working to define Indigenous business, holding ‘meet and greets’ with Indigenous entrepreneurs and businesses, making critical changes to our financial software to track and monitor our spend on Indigenous businesses and setting targets to guide our decisions.
 We also held three virtual sessions with Indigenous businesses in 2021, which are available here.

 Everyday, we procure goods and services that help to keep some of Victoria’s most treasured places thriving.
 Whether it is ordering new compost bins at Fisherman’s Wharf or commissioning a local artist to beautify the Victoria Cruise Terminal at The Breakwater District, we want to ensure that our decisions are embedded in sustainable procurement practices.
 For us, this means not only taking into consideration the environment, but also supporting local Indigenous-owned businesses.

 In June 2019, with support from our First Nations Economic Development Committee, we revised our Procurement Policy to include language regarding the support of Indigenous businesses.
 This includes ensuring that Indigenous business have the same opportunities as other qualified contractors to participate in a competitive manner on all RFP’s.
 With all other things being equal, if the Indigenous business meets the qualifications required, we may give preference to the Indigenous business.
 In addition, we also committed to actively seeking opportunities for direct award contracting opportunities to Indigenous businesses, if prices offered are commercially competitive and services rendered meet requirements.